shrihacker/miniseconds/README.md

 ## Requirements

+Apple Silicon is required since we use the mlx library

 To use `miniseconds`, you'll need access to the following APIs and services:
 - **OpenAI API:** For natural language processing capabilities.
 - **Replicate API:** For accessing and utilizing the WhisperX model.